-The Audit & Finance Committee is composed of four members and acts under a written charter adopted by the Board of Directors.
-The members of the Audit & Finance Committee are independent directors, as defined in the Audit & Finance Committee Charter and in Rule 4200(15) of the NASDAQ Stock Market, Inc. Marketplace Rules.
+The Audit & Finance Committee is composed of three members and acts under a written charter adopted by the Board of Directors.
+The members of the Audit & Finance Committee are independent directors, as defined in the Audit & Finance Committee Charter and in Rule 4200(15) of the NASDAQ Stock Market, Inc. Marketplace Rules and Rule 10A-3 under the Securities Exchange Act of 1934, as amended.

-The Audit & Finance Committee reviewed the Company's audited financial statements for the fiscal year ended December 31, 2010 and discussed these financial statements with the Company's management.
+The Audit & Finance Committee reviewed the Company's audited financial statements for the fiscal year ended December 31, 2011 and discussed these financial statements with the Company's management.
 Management is responsible for the Company's internal controls and the financial reporting process.
 Management represented to the Audit & Finance Committee that the Company's financial statements had been prepared in accordance with accounting principles generally accepted in the United States.
-The Audit & Finance Committee selected KPMG LLP to serve as the Company's independent registered public accounting firm for 2010, which selection was ratified by the Stockholders at the 2010 Annual Meeting of Stockholders.
-The Company's independent registered public accounting firm is responsible for performing an audit of the Company's financial statements in accordance with auditing standards generally accepted in the United States and to issue a report on those financial statements.
+The Audit & Finance Committee selected KPMG LLP to serve as the Company's independent registered public accounting firm for 2011, which selection was ratified by the Stockholders at the 2011 Annual Meeting of Stockholders.
+The Company's financial statements in accordance with auditing standards generally accepted in the United States and to issue a report on those financial statements.
 More specifically, the Audit & Finance Committee reviews, evaluates, and discusses with the Company's management and with the independent registered public accounting firm, the following matters: